json420/dbase32/doc/index.rst

 >>> db32dec('FCNPVRELI7J9FUUI')
 b'binary foo'

 D-Base32 is being developed as part of the `Novacut`_ project.
-D-Base32 packages are available for Ubuntu in the `Novacut Stable Releases PPA`_ and the `Novacut Daily Builds PPA`_.
+Packages are available for Ubuntu in the `Novacut Stable Releases PPA`_ and the `Novacut Daily Builds PPA`_.

 If you have questions or need help getting started with D-Base32, please stop